sleak-lbl/weekly-emails/items/poweroutage.md

-## Recap: Northern California power outage last week
+## Recap: Northern California power outage October 26

-This fire season, PG&E (the utility that provides power to Berkeley Lab and NERSC) announced a wildfire prevention plan that would preemptively de-energize power lines during high-risk weather conditions.
-NERSC responded by preparing procedures that allow us to respond to a power outage with minimal disruption to our users, even given potentially short notice and an indefinite duration.

-Last Tuesday (October 8) this preparation proved its worth when PG&E announced a likely power outage beginning just after midnight on Wednesday morning.

-Safely cutting and restoring power to complex facilities such as Berkeley Lab and NERSC is not a trivial operation.
-NERSC has a generator that can supply power for some time to its critical equipment and auxiliary systems, but not to its HPC systems.
-Therefore the Cori compute nodes were shutdown first, but login nodes, filesystems and the website continued to be available.

-With reduced cooling ability and a warm afternoon, the remaining NERSC systems excepting our website were shutdown on Thursday afternoon.
-Meanwhile PG&E were inspecting power lines and in the evening, restored power to the Lab's substation.

-Power was restored to NERSC around 10:30 am on Friday, and NERSC staff spent the day bringing the many systems that support our HPC facilities back to service.
-By midnight, Cori and most other NERSC services were opened to users, with the remaining services returned to service shortly later.
-Berkeley Lab re-opened at 6 am this (Monday) morning, and Consulting and Account Support Services resumed today.
+The California wildfire season continues and only two weeks after the conclusion of the first PG&E Public Safety Power Shutdown (PSPS), a second PSPS affecting NERSC was announced on Friday October 25.
+On Saturday morning the expected start was moved forward, and in response NERSC began shutdown procedures around 1:30pm.

+At about 2pm on Saturday October 26, Cori and the NERSC filesystems became unavailable to users.
+Our generator is able to supply power for web services, databases and other auxiliary services, and fortunately we were able to keep these running for the duration of the PSPS.

+On Monday evening PG&E announced that power to Berkeley Lab's substation was restored, and work began to return power to the Lab, including NERSC.
+NERSC power was restored late on Monday night, and early on Tuesday work began to restore NERSC systems to service.
+NERSC was back to full service a little before 7pm PDT on Tuesday October 29.

+Some scheduled maintenance and some user-training events were delayed or modified as a consequence of the outage, we apologize for the inconvenience to our users.

-We hope that this will be the only event of its kind, but as long as there is a risk of wildfires, there is a chance that our power will again be cut.
-We plan to keep our users well-informed of events if this should happen again, and
+We would like to thank our users for your patience and support again during this second outage.
+We hope that this will be the last such outage, but should another PSPS occur we plan to keep our users well-informed of events. <http://status.lbl.gov/>
-<http://status.lbl.gov/> will continue to indicate the status of Berkeley Lab as
+will also continue to indicate the status of Berkeley Lab.
-a whole.

-We'd like to thank you all again for your patience and support during this unprecedented event!